-A rate "lock" or "commitment" is a lender's promise to lock in a particular interest rate and a particular number of points for you for a certain period of time while your application is processed.
-This ensures that your interest rate won't get higher during the application process.
+A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a particular number of points for you for a certain period of time during your application process.
+This ensures that your interest rate will not rise as you are working through the application process.

 Do you have a question regarding a mortgage program?